Watch This Episode of MwahTV About Brand Strategy Basics

 LAURA: I've recently been on your podcast, Philip, talking about this very same subject, but I think we should talk about it now as well.
 And in that episode, we talked about how I felt that your Brand Strategy 101 course was really like a serendipitous moment for me in my business and in my career so far.

 And then, naturally, I went straight ahead and progressed into the mastermind as well.
 And both of these things came at such a perfect time for me because I was trying to navigate how I was going to transition, changing my established brand photography business into something bigger, something that was going to be pandemic proof.

 But I'm curious to know, why did you start the Brand Strategy 101 course?

 and the Creative Economy

 PHILIP: The creative economy is exploding and it's an amazing time to be a creative professional.
 Every company is essentially a media company now.
-All companies need incredible amounts of creative to run their businesses for social networking, for marketing, et cetera.
+All companies need incredible amounts of creativity to run their businesses for social networking, for marketing, et cetera.

 But design has really become in the global economy, a commodity, and there's been an incredible downward pricing pressure on design services.
 Designers in the developed world really have to learn how to offer more, more than just design.